johnpangalos/blog.pangalos.dev/src/routes/blog/the-remaking-of.md

 </Tooltip>
 it sounds faster.
 Well you're right, it certainly would be faster to not have to generate a page when a user asks for it.
+It is in fact how I originally made my blog, but there was only one issue with that... dark mode.
 </p>

+## drink.8.glasses.of.water.a.day

+So what was the issue with my beloved dark mode on my old website?
+Well if you were to go to my old website and turn on dark mode and reloaded the page what would you see?